okbreathe/redux-api-resources/README.md

 Generally it's more convenient to work with the form abstraction than work with these actions directly.
 More on that in a bit.

-Finally there is a reset action for restoring a resource to a pristine state, to analogous deleting EVERYTHING `resourceReset()`.
+Finally, similar to resetting a CRUD operation's status, or resetting the changeset, there is an action for resetting a resource's meta `metaReset()` and an action for resetting the entire resource to a pristine state, to analogous deleting EVERYTHING, `resourceReset()`.

 ## Working with Resources